 The emerging skills gap (see publications) means a shift in the type of young professional that will be needed to successfully lead organizations in the new economy.
 I have tried to explain this shift, using normal distribution curves with the “I individual” removed and the severed funnel.
 Both images may work in a presentation but fail to grab one’s long term attention.
 I was introduced to the concept of the “T Professional” through the writing of Judy Estrin who attributes this concept to colleagues at IDEO Design.
 In one of those serendipitous moments, Jim Spohrer at IBM Labs and I connected where I learned more about T professional development and how it closely aligned to my thoughts about college students.

-The following figure illustrates the T Professional as envisioned by Jim and his colleagues with a little adaptation by me.
+The figure linked below illustrates the T Professional as envisioned by Jim and his colleagues with a little adaptation by me.
 The components of the system include: mastery of a discipline, mastery of a system, transdisciplinary knowledge used in the system, mastery of additional systems (as T grows), boundary crossing skills, and ME (knowing who I am and where I want to go).
 Jim and I are working on a guide for college students on how to build your Model T. Until that is ready we are assembling all the material we can find on T Professionals so that you can become more familiar with the term and its implications.
 While the engineers are out in front on this concept – every field will require T professional development.

 A Primer on the T-professional (Dr. Phil Gardner and Dr. Doug Estry, Michigan State University, 2017)